 Samsung offers only 18 dishwashers with prices ranging from $400 to $999.

-Above this level, you’ll find the DW80M9550US and DW80M9960US.
-These models offer incredibly quiet operation at 42 dBA, plus all of the trademark Samsung features.
+Above this level, you’ll find the DW80R9950US.
+This model offers incredibly quiet operation at 39 dBA, plus all of the trademark Samsung features.
 Prices range in the $800-$1,000 neighborhood.

 If you’re looking for a high-end machine that hasn’t lost sight of the main function of a dishwasher, both Bosch and Samsung will have you covered.
 Bosch dishwasher, however, edge Samsung products due to their decades-old lineage of high quality.
 Therefore, Bosch dishwashers earned a coveted spot on our best dishwashers list with multiple product models.